Social determinants of health: Education

-Education encompasses a person’s early childhood and development, completion of high school, higher education, language and literacy.
-The healthcare system is notoriously difficult to navigate even for those who have completed some level of higher education so for those with language or literacy barriers it is almost impossible.
+Education is a major factor affecting health, and it has been found that adults with higher levels of education live longer and healthier lives than their less educated peers.
+Education encompasses a person's early childhood and development, completion of high school, higher education, language and literacy.
+The healthcare system is notoriously difficult to navigate, even for those who have completed some level of higher education, so for those with language or literacy barriers, it is almost impossible.
 The lack of transparency and communication between insurance companies, healthcare workers, and patients all contribute to the issue of relaying healthcare needs for these communities.
+Recent patterns show that education is a principal pathway to financial security, stable employment, and social mobility.
+However, youth in America face numerous barriers to accessing equal educational opportunities.
+These barriers limit access to quality health care and further widen existing health disparities.

+Limited outreach and education on health within communities has also contributed to poorer health outcomes, especially in underserved communities.With the lack of foundational knowledge about positive care, disease management, or how to navigate healthcare systems, they are less likely to seek timely medical attention or adhere to treatment plans.
+Research on immigrant populations in rural America has found that limited health literacy about specific conditions, such as cervical cancer, served as a barrier to both screenings and vaccinations, while a lack of knowledge about the purpose, cost, and availability of services further reduced participation in preventive care.
+Communities also faced difficulties accessing reliable public health information, compounded by misinformation and limited internet access, further isolating them from critical health resources.

 Neighborhood and physical environment

-One’s built environment includes access to nutritious food and diets, crime and violence rates, the conditions of an environment(air pollution or water pollution), and housing quality.
+One's built environment includes access to nutritious food and diets, crime and violence rates, environmental conditions (air or water pollution), and housing quality.
+Following numerous studies, the impact of one's environment on their individual health is far greater than originally thought.
+These studies redefined the environment to include not only traditional environmental exposures, such as pollution, but also elements of the physical environment, such as walkability and access to parks/gyms, as well as the social environment, including crime rates and community support.
 Many communities without access to nutritious foods find the overall rates of health issues such as high cholesterol, heart disease, and diabetes to be higher.

 Social support networks

 Strong social connections and support systems are vital for maintaining good health.
 Friends, family, and community networks provide emotional support, practical assistance, and a sense of belonging, which buffer against stress and contribute to mental and physical well-being.
 Conversely, social isolation and lack of social support are linked to increased mortality rates and poorer health outcomes across various age groups.

-There are also government support networks such as medicare which are supposed to provide aid to those who are elderly, disabled or for any reason unable to afford care.
+There are also government support networks, such as Medicare, which are supposed to provide aid to those who are elderly, disabled, or, for any reason, unable to afford care.